 Health and Safety Abroad for FIU Students

-Florida International University (FIU) and the Office of Study Abroad (OSA) take the health and safety of FIU students abroad very seriously.
+Florida International University (FIU) and the Office of Education Abroad (OEA) take the health and safety of FIU students abroad very seriously.
 We strive to provide students studying abroad with information about health and safety concerns that they may face in a foreign country.
 However, the student must also follow these precautions.

-At the mandatory pre-departure for OSA students studying abroad, the Office of Study Abroad reviews important information for students as they prepare to travel abroad.
+At the mandatory pre-departure for OEA students studying abroad, the Office of Education Abroad reviews important information for students as they prepare to travel abroad.
 We discuss travel, finances, health, safety, enrollment, and use of insurance.

 At this meeting, the students receive their pre-departure folder with the consular notes from the US Department of State and the notes from the Centers for Disease Control for the particular country for the program.
 It is critically important that the student read all this information and follow the recommendations.
 If there are questions, these should be raised as quickly as possible.